Content and Trigger warnings:

 Maël rolled his eyes.
 Everyone was so Twins damned serious.

 As they strolled through the outdoor marketplace toward the street leading to the auctions, Sub-Commander Simon’s pace faltered.
 Without further signal, the brothers quartered the area with intent gazes.
-They focused on a minor disturbance across the square at an otherwise nondescript building built of bleached planks.
+They focused on a minor disturbance across the square at an otherwise nondescript building crafted of bleached planks.

 Simon—his deep black skin gleaming in the sun—motioned to his guards, and within seconds they’d formed a double column around the princes and their close companions, creating a corridor allowing Cam and Maël to move freely toward the building.